 The World AIDS Day Parliamentary Breakfast, which began in 2010, is held in Parliament House, Canberra.
 In 2020, due to COVID-19, it was held online via Zoom.
 The event is an annual opportunity to:

 - update Ministers, Members and Senators on HIV and AIDS, in Australia, and in international settings where Australia makes a contribution to the response;

 - allow parliamentarians to demonstrate their continuing interest in, and support for HIV and AIDS; and

 - re-affirm the multi-partisanship that has been at the heart of Australia’s response to HIV.

-Through the generous support of the Commonwealth Department of Health, AFAO administers the event in collaboration with the National Association of People with HIV Australia (NAPWHA) and the Pacific Friends of the Global Fund to Fight AIDS Tuberculosis and Malaria.
-The event is hosted by the Parliamentary Liaison Group for HIV/AIDS, Blood Borne Viruses and Sexually Transmitted Infections.
+Through the generous support of the Commonwealth Department of Health, AFAO administers the event in collaboration with the National Association of People with HIV Australia (NAPWHA) and the Pacific Friends of Global Health.
+The event is hosted by the Parliamentary Friends for Action on HIV/AIDS, Blood Borne Viruses and Sexually Transmitted Infections.